ISO 45001:2018

 ISO technical committees perform evaluations of all ISO Standards roughly every five years.
 If a standard is modified and improved due to such an evaluation, a new edition of the standard will be issued by ISO, with the new title indicating the year in which the revision occurred.

-While the first version of ISO 45001 was published in 2018, there were other standards previously available for businesses to get Certified to, which are currently superseded or in the process of being replaced by ISO 45001:2018.
-Here is a brief history of the Occupational Health and Safety Management System Standard:
+While the first and still current version of ISO 45001 was published in 2018.
+Until recently, and before ISO 45001 was published, there were other WHS standards previously available for businesses to get Certified to, which are all now superseded by ISO 45001:2018.
+Here is a brief history of the ISO 45001 Occupational Health and Safety Management System Standard:

 OHSAS 18001:2007